robotframework/robotframework/doc/releasenotes/rf-3.0.1.rst

       - bug
       - medium
       - Test case with template should continue if keyword timeout occurs
+    * - `#2460`_
+      - bug
+      - medium
+      - Dialogs: Opening dialogs fails with Python on Linux if mouse button hold down
     * - `#2509`_
       - bug
       - medium